Miscellaneous Bench Notes

 Krupp, J.: The two most common deficiencies I have observed are the failure to confer adequately before filing motions and the lack of civility by some lawyers in written filings and even during in-person hearings.
 The two problems are often linked.
 Most discovery and scheduling motions can and should be resolved between counsel acting in good faith.
 And, like all judges I know, I find ad hominem attacks – often veiled as questioning the integrity or motives of the opposing party or its lawyer – to be distracting and counterproductive.

-Kazanjian, J.: The incivility that exists during the discovery phase of civil cases is sometimes disheartening.
-Not every issue warrants at battle.
+Also, the incivility that exists, particularly during the discovery phase of civil cases, is sometimes disheartening.
+Not every issue warrants a battle.
 In fact, very few do.
 I do not appreciate personal attacks on opposing counsel either in open court or in written filings.
 I will likely cut you off if you launch into a history of emailing, such as who did not respond to what.
 You should treat opposing counsel the way you wish to be treated.
 Unnecessary disagreements only serve to increase the costs of litigation, which is rarely in your client’s interest.

 Salinger, J.: No, thank you.
-I agree with Judges Krupp and Ricciuti that it is a pleasure and a privilege to sit in the BLS.
+It is a pleasure and a privilege to sit in the BLS.
+And I agree with my colleagues.

 Krupp, J.: No. I will add that overall it is a pleasure to sit in the BLS.
 The quality of the written and oral advocacy is quite high.
 The issues before the BLS are frequently engaging, obviously important to the litigants, and sometimes impactful well beyond the parties to the case.

-Ricciuti, J.: It is a privilege to handle cases in the BLS.
+Kazanjian, J.: No, It is a pleasure and privilege for me as well to sit in the BLS.